IsaacWillian/todogether/README.md

-# todogether
+# TODOGETHER
-Todogether is a realtime shared todo app
+- Todogether is a app for study.
+My objective is study this subjects:

+- JetpackCompose
+- Hilt for dependency Injection (I always use koin)
+- Kotlin Flows
+- CI/CD
+- Modularization
+- UI tests with compose
+- KMP
+- Create my custom backend (in future)